motortalk/FakeLocations/README.md

 `echo -n '{"latitude":52.12313131,"longitude":13.1231123123,"speed":40,"heading":100.1234,"verticalAccuracy":100,"horizontalAccuracy":200,"course":30.123}' | nc -4u -w1 <IPOFPHONE> 9931`

-Your don't need to supply all keys but latitude and longitude.
+You don't need to supply all keys but latitude and longitude.
 Every missing key will be a 0'

 ### Injecting headings ###